top of page

 but your true home is Eden itself.

-a space where you unfold yourself
+a space in which you unfold,

 and are carried by life.